 - Ownership of equipment and associated lines.

-The SLA should also clearly outline what requirements you, as a customer, must fulfill to guarantee that promised service levels can be met, and ramifications to the provider if they fail to hold up their end of the bargain.
+The SLA is a mutual agreement between two parties.
+The SLA should clearly outline what requirements you, as a customer, must fulfill to guarantee that promised service levels can be met.
+Additionally, it should explain the ramifications to the provider if they fail to hold up their end of the bargain.

 - Electronic security services.